Having a Virtual Wycliffe World Day of Prayer Event

 - Include as many participants as possible by asking them to prepare Bible readings, prayers and testimonies within your overall plan.

-- Ask different ones to read one or more of the ‘Shalom stories’.
+- Ask different ones to read one or more of the ‘stories to encourage and strengthen’.

 - Breakout rooms are a useful tool for open times of prayer.
 This feature allows meeting in smaller groups within the main zoom meeting.
 This way more people can pray at the same time.
 It may be helpful to have someone other than the leader managing the technical side of the breakout rooms.

 - The chat feature allows people to write prayers as others pray aloud.

 - Other video conferencing platforms are available.
 These include Google Hangouts, Messenger and Skype.
 Use whatever works well in your context.